DewellGuerand/LINMA2471---Project/report/main.typ

 == Projected Randomized Coordinate Descent

-The projected gradient Coordinate descent is a slight variant of the projected gradient descent method were we are going to choose randomely a direction of descent in order to reduce our computation complexity for large problems.
+The projected gradient Coordinate descent is a slight variant of the projected gradient descent method where we are going to choose randomly a direction of descent in order to reduce our computation complexity for large problems.
 Considering $w_k in Delta$ it is then defined by :
 #nonumeq($
            w_(k+1) = P_Delta (w_k - alpha [gradient f(w_k)]_(i_k)) e_(i_k)